Start a Blog and Make Money

 To start, create a draft and start putting your thoughts down.
 A draft is your foundation to build upon.

 Stuff You Can Write About

-Here’s a a couple tips for when you are unable to or don't have the time to create a draft post with your ideas.
+Here are a couple of tips for when you cannot or don't have the time to create a draft post with your ideas.

-So are you pumped?!
-Sure you are!
-You can do this — you must do this!
-This is not something you are incapable of doing.
+So are you pumped?
+You can do this — you must do this.
+You are capable of becoming a better writer.

-You are smart, you are driven and you can write your blog.
-Get your WordPress blog setup and start writing.
+You are smart, you are driven, and you can write your blog.
+So get your WordPress blog set up and start writing.

 At your service,